Explore Uganda Tanzania Safari Tours – Serengeti, Ngorongoro & Beyond

 The park’s neighbors include Maswa Game Reserve in the southwest, Loliondo Game Control Area in the north and northeast, Ngorongoro Crater in the southeast, Grumeti Game Reserve, and Ikorongo Reserve in the west.

-The Northern Serengeti
+Northern Serengeti

-The Western Corridor
+Western Corridor

 Serengeti Plains

-Activities in Serengeti National Park and Tanzania
+Tourist Activities in Serengeti National Park

-Witness the Great Wildebeest Migration
+Witness the Great Wildebeest Migration in Tanzania

-Game Drives
+Game Drives in Tanzania

-Bird Watching
+Bird Watching Safaris in Tanzania

 Best Time to Visit Serengeti National Park